zukunft/zukunft.com/docs/code_functions_all.md

         \-- system_time_list - @return string description of the execution times by category
     \-- section_report
         \-- system_time_list - @return string description of the execution times by category of the last section
+    \-- reset_section
+        \-- system_time_list - start a new measurement section, so that the section report shows only the times of the
 \-- use to apply the time of the parent process for continuous timestamp reporting
     \-- set_start_time
         \-- import -